 - 15. This permit shall be available for inspection on the premises where the control apparatus is located.
 [Ark.
 Code Ann. § 8-4-203 as referenced by Ark.
 Code Ann. § 8-4-304 and 8-4-311] - 16.
 This permit authorizes only those pollutant emitting activities addressed herein.
 [Ark.
 Code Ann. § 8-4-203 as referenced by Ark.
 Code Ann. §§ 8-4-304 and 8-4-311] - 17.
 This permit supersedes and voids all previously issued air permits for this facility.
-[Rule 18 and/or Rule 19 and Ark.
+[Reg.
+18 and/or Reg.
+19 and Ark.
 Code Ann. § 8-4-203 as referenced by Ark.
 Code Ann. § 8-4-304 and 8-4-311] - 18.
-The permittee must pay all permit fees in accordance with the procedures established in Rule 9.
+The permittee must pay all permit fees in accordance with the procedures established in Regulation 9.
 [Ark.
 Code Ann. § 8-1-105(c)] - 19.
 The permittee may request in writing and at least 15 days in advance of the deadline, an extension to any testing, compliance or other dates in this permit.
-No such extensions are authorized until the permittee receives written Division of Environmental Quality approval.
-The Division of Environmental Quality may grant such a request, at its discretion in the following circumstances: - a.
+No such extensions are authorized until the permittee receives written Department approval.
+The Department may grant such a request, at its discretion in the following circumstances: - a.
 Such an extension does not violate a federal requirement; - b.
 The permittee demonstrates the need for the extension; and - c.
 The permittee documents that all reasonable measures have been taken to meet the current deadline and documents reasons it cannot be met.

-[Rule 18.314(A) and/or Rule 19.416(A), Ark.
+[Reg.18.314(A) and/or Reg.19.416(A), Ark.
 Code Ann. § 8-4-203 as referenced by Ark.
 Code Ann. § 8-4-304 and 8-4-311, and 40 C.F.R. § 52 Subpart E]

 - 20. The permittee may request in writing and at least 30 days in advance, temporary emissions and/or testing that would otherwise exceed an emission rate, throughput requirement, or other limit in this permit.
-No such activities are authorized until the permittee receives written Division of Environmental Quality approval.
+No such activities are authorized until the permittee receives written Department approval.
 Any such emissions shall be included in the facility's total emissions and reported as such.
-The Division of Environmental Quality may grant such a request, at its discretion under the following conditions: - a.
+The Department may grant such a request, at its discretion under the following conditions: - a.
 Such a request does not violate a federal requirement; - b.
 Such a request is temporary in nature; - c.
-Such a request will not result in a condition of air pollution;

-- d.
-The request contains such information necessary for the Division of Environmental Quality to evaluate the request, including but not limited to, quantification of such emissions and the date/time such emission will occur; - e.
+Such a request will not result in a condition of air pollution; - d.
+The request contains such information necessary for the Department to evaluate the request, including but not limited to, quantification of such emissions and the date/time such emission will occur; - e.
 Such a request will result in increased emissions less than five tons of any individual criteria pollutant, one ton of any single HAP and 2.5 tons of total HAPs; and - f.
 The permittee maintains records of the dates and results of such temporary emissions/testing.

-[Rule 18.314(B) and/or Rule 19.416(B), Ark.
+[Reg.18.314(B) and/or Reg.19.416(B), Ark.
 Code Ann. § 8-4-203 as referenced by Ark.
-Code Ann. § 8-4-304 and 8-4-311, and 40 C.F.R. § 52 Subpart E]
+Code Ann. §§ 8-4-304 and 8-4-311, and 40 C.F.R. § 52 Subpart E]

 - 21. The permittee may request in writing and at least 30 days in advance, an alternative to the specified monitoring in this permit.
-No such alternatives are authorized until the permittee receives written Division of Environmental Quality approval.
-The Division of Environmental Quality may grant such a request, at its discretion under the following conditions: - a.
+No such alternatives are authorized until the permittee receives written Department approval.
+The Department may grant such a request, at its discretion under the following conditions: - a.
 The request does not violate a federal requirement; - b.
 The request provides an equivalent or greater degree of actual monitoring to the current requirements; and - c.
 Any such request, if approved, is incorporated in the next permit modification application by the permittee.